Frankfurt-Sindlingen station: Design

 The architecture of the station is similar to the Frankfurt-Nied station.
 In contrast, however, the northern and southern platforms are on the opposite sides of Sindlinger Bahnstraße.
 Access to the platforms is via a pedestrian underpass that crosses the railway tracks parallel with and at the same level as the road underpass.
 In order to cross the road there are two pedestrian overbridges that run parallel on either side of the railway bridge.
 As well as the main entrances from Sindlinger Bahnstraße, there are additional external entrance from park and ride car parks.

 The platforms built after the old station building was destroyed in 1984 are very austere, but the so-called “DB-Plus” point provides waiting passengers with a shelter.

 Operations

 The only trains that stops at Frankfurt-Sindlingen station is S-Bahn line S 1 running between Rödermark-Ober Roden and Wiesbaden every 30 minutes during the day, every 15 minutes during peak hours and every 60 minutes during quite periods.
 Being close to the western gate of Industriepark Höchst (Höchst Industrial Park) and the Internationale Schule Frankfurt Rhein-Main, it is very busy during peak hours.

-The station is also served by bus route 53 towards the Bolongaro Palace and the Sindlingen cemetery and bus route 57 towards Siedlung Taunusblick.
+The station is also served by bus routes 53 towards the Bolongaro Palace and the Sindlingen cemetery, bus route 57 towards Siedlung Taunusblick, X53 to Frankfurt Intl Airport and bus M55 to Rodelheim.
+Also, close by is the M54 bus route between Sindlingen and Hochts.